 In contrast to previous sections, we did not provide an analytic measure to partition geometric beta diversity into nestedness and turnover parts.
 This is because our geometric approach suggests that this problem may be inherently ill-defined: nestedness is essentially a multidimensional property that cannot be reduced into a single scalar index.
-As a metacommunity with $\gamma$ diversity has $2\gamma$ facets, nestedness should be represented as a $2\gamma$ -dimensional vector, where each element denotes how much each facet is filled.
+As a metacommunity with γ diversity has 2γ facets, nestedness should be represented as a 2γ -dimensional vector, where each element denotes how much each facet is filled.
 To make it even more complicated, each element in the nestedness vector is interwinded with another element, as filling one facet can affect how another facet is filled.
 Thus, it is difficult, if not impossible, to summarize the nestedness vector into a 1-dimensional index without losing ecological information.
 Our observation complements the arguments that nestedness and turnover are interactive and thus cannot be partitioned (Šizling et al., 2022).

-A. Nestedness as filling a facet of the polyhedron B. Turnover as finding more facets of the polyhedron
+B. Turnover as finding more facets of the polyhedron